-Another powerful method is to surround yourself with the right people.
-Even if you are not as wealthy or successful as them, just by spending time with them, you will naturally become more like them.
-Spending time with them can also include listening to their podcasts or reading their posts, in case you do not have rich friends lined up.
+A powerful method is to surround yourself with the right people.
+Even if you are not as wealthy or successful as them, just by spending time with them, you will naturally adopt a wealth mindset.
+This includes listening to their podcasts or reading their posts, in case you do not have rich friends lined up.

 People are interested in your perspective

 There already are a ton of blogs out there, but it is the perspective that matters.
 Documenting your journey will be the inspiration somebody else needs to start.

 Blogging is a powerful motivator